AndyJ9G/scoreboard/README.md

 Then run **npm install** on the command line within the parent directory and all node_modules will be installed.

-Then run **npm build** on the command line to create the react js statis files.
+Then run **npm run build** on the command line to create the react js statis files.

 -- START APPLICATION --